dimitriwauters/PANDI/README.md

 the `syscalls2` PANDA plugin) when a DLL is used and produce a list of used DLL before and after the detected entry point of the unpacked part of the software (if any).

-If the initial IAT contains `GetProcAddress` or `LoadLibrary`, this module is able to count the number of time these functions are called and also recover the imported function or DLL to later detect their usage.
+If the initial IAT contains `GetProcAddress` or `LoadLibrary`, this module is able to count the number of times these functions are called and also recover the imported function or DLL to later detect their usage.
 The data collected on these syscalls will be used, in a machine learning algorithm, to determine if the analysed software is packed or not.

+### Section Permissions Modification Detection
+TODO

 ## Evaluation - Examples
 TODO

+## Improvements
+TODO

+### Exact Unpacked Entry-Point Detection
+Currently, the entry-point of the unpacked program is detected but this detection is not precise.
+As not every instruction is observed to reduce the process time, the exact entry-point can happen between two lookups.
+This means that the analysis will detect an approximation of the entry-point (for example 1000 instructions later) but not the exact one.

+To scope with that, we can think of two approaches:
+- The first one will be simple to set the granularity to zero with the variable `panda_entropy_granularity` but this will significantly increase the time needed to finish the analysis as every instruction will be analysed.
+- The second needs a little more work.
+It can be done by setting temporarily the variable `panda_entropy_granularity` to 0 when we see that the entry-point of the unpacked code is close.
+For example when a dynamically imported function is called (DYNAMIC_DLL).

+This functionality as not been implemented as the purpose of this software is not to exact the unpacked data but only to define if the provided sample is packed or not.

 ## Build VM from scratch
 In case if you want to build your own VM or the given link is broken, this section will present how to rebuild the VM for PANDA.